 - This chapter deals with inspections and tests to be conducted during manufacture and construction.
 Tests to be conducted after completion of construction are dealt with in chapter XIII, "Completion, take-over and acceptance".
 It is important for a works contract to specify clearly the requirements and procedures for inspecting and testing to be conducted during manufacture and construction, and the legal effects of those inspections and tests.
 Procedures for inspecting and testing might be established to ascertain whether the manufacture and construction process conforms to contractual requirements, since such conformity will reduce the occurrence of defects in the completed works.
 The procedures might relate not only to inspection by the purchaser through visual checking, but might also relate to a variety of tests to be performed by the contractor during manufacture and construction.
-The purchaser may be entitled, though not obligated, to inspect equipment and materials.
-The precise nature, scope and timing of the inspections and tests provided for in the contract may depend upon the contracting approach chosen by the purchaser and the nature of the works to be constructed.
+The purchaser may be entitled, though not obligated, to inspect equipment and materials and participate in specified tests to be effected during manufacture or construction (see paragraphs 8 and 24, below).
+The precise nature, scope and timing of the inspections and tests provided for in the contract may depend upon the contracting approach chosen by the purchaser and the nature of the works to be constructed (see chapter II, "Choice of contracting approach").
 Inspections and tests to be conducted during manufacture and construction are not, in principle, intended to demonstrate that the contractor has met his construction obligations.
-The inspections and tests are, rather, intended to satisfy the purchaser that manufacture and construction are proceeding in accordance with the agreed time-schedule (see chapter IX, "Construction on site") and in accordance with the design and specifications provided in the contract (see chapter XVIII, "Delay, defects and other failures to perform").
-Consequently, it is advisable to provide that a failure of the purchaser to detect and notify a defect during manufacture and construction does not deprive him from later claiming a remedy for that defect (see paragraph 8, below). - 2.
+The inspections and tests are, rather, intended to satisfy the purchaser that manufacture and construction are proceeding in accordance with the agreed time-schedule (see chapter IX, "Construction on site", paragraphs 18 to 23) and in accordance with the contract (see chapter XVIII, "Delay, defects and other failures to perform", paragraph 26).
+Consequently, it is advisable to provide that a failure of the purchaser to detect and notify a defect during manufacture and construction does not deprive him from later claiming a remedy for that defect (see paragraph 8, below, and chapter VIII, "Supply of equipment and materials", paragraph 20). - 2.
 A number of countries, especially those in which industry is highly developed, have issued legal regulations which require that equipment and materials to be incorporated into industrial works must be inspected by public authorities or authorized private institutions.
 In regard to certain matters, the inspections and tests may also be prescribed at an international level. - 3.
 Inspections and tests prescribed by municipal legal regulations which relate primarily to safety, health and environmental standards are in principle applicable irrespective of whether or not they are provided for in the contract.
-Legal regulation of this character may exist in the country where the works is to be constructed, as well as in countries where equipment and materials are manufactured.
+Legal regulations of this character may exist in the country where the works is to be constructed.
 Such regulations should be taken into account when drafting the contract.
-Thus, where certain quality control requirements have to be met during manufacture under legal regulations in the country of manufacture, additional contractual provisions on testing the equipment and materials might not be necessary, and it might be sufficient for the contractor to show that the inspections and tests required in the country of manufacture have been properly carried out. - 4.
+In addition, where certain quality control requirements have to be met during manufacture under legal regulations in the country of manufacture, additional contractual provisions on testing the equipment and materials might not be necessary.
+It might be sufficient for the contractor to show that the inspections and tests required in the country of manufacture have been properly carried out, if those requirements are in conformity with the quality requirements specified in the contract. - 4.
 The contractor may conduct tests during manufacture or construction as a part of his quality control system.
-It may be sufficient for the purchaser to satisfy himself that this quality control system is adequate.
+The purchaser should satisfy himself that this quality control system is adequate.
 Excessive testing requirements during manufacture and construction, like other interferences with the contractor's performance, are likely to lead to an increase in the cost of the construction.